Raznik/Goals/Vision/README.md

 ## Vision
 ### (a.k.a.
 Ultimate Goal)

+We, at Raznik.Co, aspire to tranform our firm into the following industry roles as our instition grows, and evolves.

-STAGE 1: Foundation
+## STAGE 1: Foundation

-STAGE 2: Traading
+## STAGE 2: Traading

-STAGE 3: Exports
+## STAGE 3: Exports

-STAGE 4: Logistics
+## STAGE 4: Logistics

-STAGE 5: Manufacturing
+## STAGE 5: Manufacturing